Funding your master's education and gaining practical experience

 Fellowship Opportunities

-For applications and requirements for the following opportunities, please contact the ID Program Coordinator at idpsis@american.edu.
+For applications and requirements for the following opportunities, please contact the Department of Environment, Development & Health at edhsis@american.edu

 The Tinker-Walker Fellowship聽provides聽funding support聽to current students pursuing research projects (including SRP and thesis research), practica, and聽internships.聽This fellowship is named in honor of Drs.
 Irene Tinker and Millidge Walker, former members of the International Development faculty whose generous support has helped make the ID聽program possible.